 In addition to the lifestyle changes, there are natural supplements that can help with focus.

 Ginseng helps to boost focus and concentration.
 It can act as a stimulant but without the side effects.
 Find Ginseng here.

 Green Tea can help you to maintain a “calm focus”.
 This is due to the theanine that green tea contains.
 Green tea also contains caffeine, which helps to prevent a chemical in the brain, called Adenosine, from forming.
 This speeds up neuron firing and can increase dopamine.
 Find green tea here.
-And you can find an even larger selection of green tea here.

 If you already drink something that has caffeine in it, like coffee, and you want theanine only, you can it here.